 How Mobile Devices and Cloud Computing Changed Security

-Computer and information security is one of the biggest problems that businesses face today.
+Prior to the advent of mobile computing, security was limited to corporate IT assets that were often physically secured in facilities owned and managed by the company.
 According to a recent SANS Institute study, organizations spend as much as 12 percent of their IT budget on security.

 In a Ponemon Institute study, it was found that organizations have a 27.7 percent probability of having a material data breach in the next 24 months at an average cost of $3.62M.

 Meanwhile, the world of computing has changed.
 Security is not just about physically secure data centers and corporate controlled computing assets.
 Instead, end users have gone mobile, connecting to cloud enabled services, often with their own personal devices.
 And with the rise of the Internet of Things, there will be billions of connected computing devices on the planet in the next several years.

 The primary consequences of applications getting hacked include financial loss, destroyed brand reputation, exposure to liability, and regulatory risk.
 Over 7 billion identities have been stolen in data breaches over the last eight years equal to one data breach for every person on the planet.
 Meanwhile, mobile’s rapid expansion has introduced a complicated and potentially hostile environment that is difficult to manage and protect.

 64 percent of security practitioners said they were very concerned about the use of insecure mobile applications in the workplace with an average of 472 mobile applications reported as actively used in organizations.